Entries linking to rearrange

 Prefixed to a word beginning with e, re- is separated by a hyphen, as re-establish, re-estate, re-edify, etc. ; or else the second e has a dieresis over it: as, reëstablish, reëmbark, etc. The hyphen is also sometimes used to bring out emphatically the sense of repetition or iteration : as, sung and re-sung.
 The dieresis is not used over other vowels than e when re is prefixed : thus, reinforce, reunite, reabolish.
 [Century Dictionary, 1895]

-late 14c., arengen, "draw up a line of battle," from Old French arengier "put in a row, put in battle order" (12c., Modern French arranger), from a- "to" (see ad-) + rangier "set in a row" (Modern French ranger), from rang "rank," from Frankish *hring or a similar Germanic source, from Proto-Germanic *hringaz "something curved, circle," from nasalized form of PIE root *sker- (2) "to turn, bend."
+late 14c., arengen, "draw up a line of battle," from Old French arengier "put in a row, put in battle order" (12c., Modern French arranger), from a- "to" (see ad-) + rangier "set in a row" (Modern French ranger), from rang "rank," from Frankish *hring or a similar Germanic source. , from Proto-Germanic *hringaz "something curved, circle," the source also of ring (n.1).
+It is reconstructed to be from a nasalized form of the PIE root *sker- (2) "to turn, bend."

-A rare word until the meaning generalized to "to place things in order" c.
+It was a rare word until the meaning generalized to "to place things in order" c.
 1780-1800.
-Meaning "come to an agreement or understanding" is by 1786.
-Musical sense of "adapt for other instruments or voices" is from 1808.
+The sense of "come to an agreement or understanding" is by 1786.
+The musical sense of "adapt for other instruments or voices" is by 1808.
 Related: Arranged; arranging.
-Arranged marriage attested from 1854.
+Arranged marriage is attested by 1854.